freywald/dyd-logos/README.md

 >
 > – Rarely, all of humanity are dūds *– Widely disregarded by most, but confirmed by angry dudes all the time*.
 >
-> – Random DIY tools. *– Extensive explanation incoming…*
+> – Random DIY tools *– Extensive explanation incoming…*
 >
 [^1]: link: https://vocabulary.com/dictionary/dud.
 Accessed 07.08.2025.